yashrajbharti/LipSync.js/README.md

 ### Usage

-1. Define an element in your HTML to represent the mouth:
+1. Define an element / Web Component in your HTML to represent the mouth:

    ```html
    <div class="mouth" data-letters="aei">